PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

 As changes are made to the working copy of the database local copies could be made and diffed against the additional copy.
 These binary diffs could be copied to the on-grid storage location and would update the copy already present.
 These diffs would be smaller than new copies of the database and save on bandwidth and storage.
-At any point if the diffs grow to large the process can be started over with a new, recent copy of the database.
+At any point if the diffs grow too large the process can be started over with a new, recent copy of the database.

 Text Deltas
 ~~~~~~~~~~~